PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 };
 ```

-Now add the "main" function and lets make an "contact" variable.
+Now add the "main" function and lets make a "contact" variable.

 ```c
 struct contact {